themeteorchef/exporting-data-from-your-meteor-application/README.md

 [Download the Source](https://github.com/themeteorchef/exporting-data-from-your-meteor-application/archive/master.zip)

-This code for this recipe is licensed under the [MIT License](http://opensource.org/licenses/MIT).
+The code for this recipe is licensed under the [MIT License](http://opensource.org/licenses/MIT).